 We’ll arrange for your car’s damage to be assessed and repaired.

-If it’s confirmed the other driver was at entirely at fault and you can tell us their full name, residential address and vehicle registration number, you won’t have to pay an excess.
+If it’s confirmed the other driver was at entirely at fault and you can tell us, or we can obtain, their full name, residential address and vehicle registration number, you won’t have to pay an excess.

-We’ll provide you with a complimentary hire car, up to 14 days.
+We’ll provide you with a complimentary hire car.

 Will I ever need to communicate with the other driver’s insurer?